 World Languages Overview

-As a joint venture of the School of Library and Information Science and the Department of World Languages and Literatures we are happy to offer Beginning and Advanced Spanish for Spring 2014.
+As a joint venture of the School of Library and Information Science and the Department of World Languages and Literatures we are happy to offer Beginning and Advanced Spanish, and Beginning Chinese for Fall 2014.
 See Beginning Spanish Spring 2014 syllabus and Intermediate Spanish Spring 2014 syllabus.
+You can also find information about the Chinese class here.
 The classes can only be offered in special session.

 Important Note: MLIS students must have completed the following core classes LIBR 200, 202, 203, 204 in order to be given a permission number to take French or Spanish or Chinese.